ArpanaMishra94/trading-app/README.md

 Hosted Link = https://trading-app-orcin.vercel.app/

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+## Running the Project

+To run the project locally, follow these steps:

+1. Clone this repository to your local machine.

+2. Install the project dependencies using `npm install`.

+3. Start the development server using `npm start`.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+4. Open [http://localhost:3000](http://localhost:3000) in your web browser to view the app.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.